 Note that the song's verse is in a minor key, and then the chorus moves into the relative major - quite a common transition in songs.
 The sheet music should be visible below and the audio playback uses a clarinet sound in place of the vocal part.
 You can also download the sheet music, midi and mp3 files using the links in the left-hand menu.

 Another music hall song mentioning a London streeet is Let's All go down the Strand (Have a Banana!).

 The audio controls below allow you to play the mp3 version of Knocked Them in the Old Kent Road (piano/vocal) or you can download the MP3 file.
-You can also download the midi version of Knocked Them in the Old Kent Road (piano/vocal) or alternatively edit/play the midi file.
+You can also download the midi version of Knocked Them in the Old Kent Road (piano/vocal).

 The image below is the first page of the sheet music, and here you can download the full sheet music for Knocked Them in the Old Kent Road (piano/vocal) in PDF format.